SAP-docs/preview.developer.concur.com/src/api-reference/expense/expense-report/expense-entry.markdown

 ```
 POST  /api/v3.0/expense/entries
 ```
-Note: Entries cannot be created on reports that have entered workflow at least once.
+Note: Entries cannot be created on reports that have entered a workflow at least once.

 ### Parameters

 Name | Type | Format | Description